The question is not if you should start a garden or if you should not. The question is, when are you going to start your garden?

 Like I said earlier, it’s not a question of whether you should start a garden.
-It’s when are you going to start your garden.
+It’s a question of WHEN you’re going to start your garden.

 The steps highlighted above are the steps you need to start a beautiful and thriving garden around your home.

 The ball is now on your court.
 You can now start your own beautiful garden.
 As always, the question is when are you going to?